Sheffield: 21st century

 Sheffield is changing rapidly as new projects regenerate some of the more run-down parts of the city.
-One such, the Heart of the City Project, has initiated a number of public works in the city centre: the Peace Gardens were renovated in 1998, the Millennium Galleries opened in April 2001, the Winter Gardens were opened in May 2003, and a public space to link these two areas, the Millennium Square, was opened in May 2006.
-Additional developments included the remodelling of Sheaf Square, in front of the refurbished railway station.
-The square contains "The Cutting Edge", a sculpture designed by Si Applied Ltd and made from Sheffield steel.
+One such, the Heart of the City Project, with £470 million investment, has initiated a number of public works in the city centre: the Peace Gardens were renovated in 1998, the Millennium Gallery opened in April 2001, the Winter Gardens were opened in May 2003, and a public space to link these two areas, the Millennium Square, was opened in May 2006.
+Additional developments included the remodelling of Sheaf Square, in front of the refurbished railway station: the square contains "The Cutting Edge", a sculpture designed by Si Applied Ltd and made from Sheffield steel.
+Recent development known as the 'Heart of the City' includes the restoration of the listed Leah's Yard complex.

 Sheffield was particularly hard hit during the 2007 United Kingdom floods and the 2010 'Big Freeze'.
 Many landmark buildings such as Meadowhall and the Hillsborough Stadium flooded due to being close to rivers that flow through the city.
 In 2010, 5,000 properties in Sheffield were identified as still being at risk of flooding.
 In 2012 the city narrowly escaped another flood, despite extensive work by the Environment Agency to clear local river channels since the 2007 event.
 In 2014 Sheffield Council's cabinet approved plans to further reduce the possibility of flooding by adopting plans to increase water catchment on tributaries of the River Don.
 Another flood hit the city in 2019, resulting in shoppers being contained in Meadowhall Shopping Centre.

 Between 2014 and 2018, there were disputes between the city council and residents over the fate of the city's 36,000 highway trees.
-Around 4,000 highway trees have since been felled as part of the ‘Streets Ahead’ Private Finance Initiative (PFI) contract signed in 2012 by the city council, Amey plc and the Department for Transport to maintain the city streets.
+Around 4,000 highway trees have since been felled as part of the 'Streets Ahead' Private Finance Initiative (PFI) contract signed in 2012 by the city council, Amey plc and the Department for Transport to maintain the city streets.
 The tree fellings have resulted in many arrests of residents and other protesters across the city even though most felled trees in the city have been replanted, including those historically felled and not previously replanted.
 The protests eventually stopped in 2018 after the council paused the tree felling programme as part of a new approach developed by the council for the maintenance of street trees in the city.

 In May 2022, Sheffield was named a "Tree City of the World" in recognition of its work to sustainably manage and maintain urban forests and trees.
+This honour was given before the release of the independent inquiry's report on the so-called "Sheffield Chainsaw Massacre".
+The report concluded that "thousands of healthy and loved trees were lost.
+Many more could have been" and was critical of Sheffield City Council.
+The latter issued this statement on receipt of the report: "the council has already acknowledged that it got many things wrong in the handling of the street-trees dispute, and we wish to reiterate our previous apologies for our failings".